Asset Allocation depends on Risk Tolerance

 How has the market been doing lately?
 During a bull run, people can take all the risk in the world.

-During market crashes, however, some people truly believe the economy is done, on its way to zero.
-They do the worst thing—sell low and lock in the paper losses.
-All because their asset allocation was not appropriate for their age and risk tolerance.
+During market crashes, however, some people truly believe the economy is done and on its way to zero.
+They do the worst thing—sell low and lock in the paper losses—all because their asset allocation was not appropriate for their age and risk tolerance.

 This is why risk tolerance is important.
-It allows you to set an asset allocation such that you don’t sell low.
-You can sleep at night even though it feels like the world is falling down around you.
+It allows you to set an asset allocation and not sell low.
+You can sleep at night even though the world is falling around you.
 And remember, asset allocation is set by how you feel in the bad times, not in the good.

 Let’s start with this question: what is risk tolerance?